 Silestone Quartz Countertops Care and Maintenance

-Silestone® Quartz is a cleaner, safer surface.
-With the unique combination of built-in Microban protection, National Sanitation Foundation Certification and GREENGUARD Indoor Air Quality Certification, Silestone Quartz is easier to clean and keep cleaner.
+Silestone® Quartz has certification by the National Sanitation Foundation and GREENGUARD Indoor Air Quality Certification.
 Silestone is safe for areas where food preparation could take place and protects the quality of your indoor environment.

 Silestone Quartz Daily Cleaning Routine

 For Silestone Quartz with a polished finish, we recommend you use a mild household cleaner, such as 409®, Fantastik®, Lysol®, or Windex®.
 In case of stubborn spills or stains, soak the area for up to 10 minutes with one of the above cleaners and vigorously wipe away with a Scotch Brite® pad.

 The natural quartz in Silestone makes it the toughest interior surface available on the market.
 It resists scratching, staining and scorching better than any other natural stone or solid surface.
 Do avoid excessive force or pressure because that may mar or chip the surface.
 Don't worry about spills from coffee, wine, lemon juice, olive oil, vinegar, makeup, and many other common household products; just avoid harsh chemicals.
 And don't worry about dropping a lit match onto your Silestone countertop; it won't scorch.
 But, use trivets when placing any hot items to avoid thermal shock.